How To Cook For The Week: Batch Cooking For Beginners

 What is batch cooking?

 Batch cooking is a simple way to prepare all your weekly or monthly meals in advance.
-By cooking more than one portion at a time and freezing them, you can thaw and use a different meal portion every day as a healthy ready meal when you’re short on time, a much better alternative for your family than shop bought ready meals which can often be high in salt, sugar and other additives.
+By cooking more than one portion at a time and freezing them, you can thaw and use a different meal portion every day as a healthy meal when you want to save time , and is a much better alternative for your family than shop bought ready meals and tomato sauce which can often be high in salt, sugar and other additives.

 What are the benefits of batch cooking freezer meals?